hroy542/Assignment2/Assignment2/README.txt

 to a text file which the user specifies.

 Task3.cs
-Assignment 2 - Task 3: This task develops the console application of task 3 such that 2 concurrent, dependent, synchoronous finite state machines are created.
-The task uses multi-threading in order to achieve this whereby, multiple actions and thus finite state machines can occur at the same time.
+Assignment 2 - Task 3: This task further develops the console application of task 2 such that 2 concurrent, dependent, synchoronous finite state machines are created.
+The task uses multi-threading in order to achieve this whereby, the finite state machine created by task 2 is the main thread and a new finite state machine operates as another thread.